bmckenzie93/wild-water-world/README.md

 [9:13am]
 Finished with the home page styling!!!
 WoooHoo it looks great!
 Next up on this project I will make the "Get Wet" and "Food/Hotel" pages, then make it all responsive!
 I want to include a form and a model in this project as well.

+[2:30pm]
+I got a lot of work done today.
+I finished the home page and got a huge chunck of the water play page finished as well.
+I am leaving off on the "Rides" section - I want to style the grid and colors differanyly than the "Slides" section when I return.